 How much can you sell an online course for?

 According to research, the average price of an online course is $137.
-But you can charge less for a mini-course and more for a more comprehensive offering.
+But if you create an online course, you can charge less for a mini-course and more for a more comprehensive offering.
 To give you some benchmark figures here, I charged $189 for the first course I created and have charged everything from $59 to $299 since.

 2. Webinars